 Faculty Open House

-BOSP generally holds an open house in late January for interested faculty to learn more about the Faculty-in-Residence and Overseas Seminar Faculty Leader opportunities.
-BOSP staff and experienced faculty are on hand to answer questions and to share their experiences.
-Please check back in December for the date and time of the next open house.
+BOSP will hold an Open House for interested faculty on January 29, 2020 from 2:30-5:00 p.m.
+Please join us in Sweet Hall, Room 020 on the Ground Floor, to learn more about the Faculty in Residence and Overseas Seminar Faculty Leader opportunities.
+BOSP staff and experienced faculty will be on hand to answer questions and to share their experiences.

 - Enjoying small classes